 The survey, which polled 8,899 consumers Oct.
 2-8, found that 35.8 percent would like to receive CE or computer-related accessories as a gift this holiday season, compared with 35.4 percent last year.

-Some wishes may be dashed though, as total gift spending will be down 10.2 percent this year, to $489.51 per shop- per, the poll showed.
+Some wishes may be dashed though, as total gift spending will be down 10.2 percent, to $489.51 per shopper, the poll showed.

-Nearly 52 percent said they plan to shop online, up from 46.7 percent last year, and more than 25 percent plan to do upwards of half their holi- day shopping via the web – up mar- ginally from the 24.4 percent who said they would power-shop the web last holiday season.
+On the cyber side, 51.8 percent said they plan to shop online, up from 46.7 percent last year, and more than a quarter plan to do as much as half their holiday shopping via the web, up from 24.4 percent last year.

-However, nearly a quarter said they will use their smartphones to look up store information such as hours, loca- tion and directions.
+However, nearly a quarter said they will use their smartphones to look up store information (hours, location, directions, etc.).

 In contrast, 44.2 percent will use their tablet computers to research products and compare prices, down from 50.8 percent last year, and 30 percent will use their tablets to make purchases, down from 34.8 percent last year.